Oscillate Plc - Director/PDMR Shareholding

 DIRECTOR'S SHARE DEALING

-The Company announces that today, Steven Xerri, executive director of the Company, has purchased 6,291,666 ordinary shares in the Company at 0.42 pence per share.
+The Company announces that on 4 December 2023, Stephen Winfield, non-executive director of the Company, purchased 1,000,000 ordinary shares in the Company at 0.5 pence per share.

-Following the above purchase, Mr Xerri owns 16,420,653 ordinary shares, representing approximately 7.80% of the issued share capital of the Company.
+Following the above purchase, Mr Winfield owns 1,000,000 ordinary shares, representing approximately 0.47% of the issued share capital of the Company.

 The Directors of the Company accept responsibility for the contents of this announcement.